Inside: Desperate to calm a crying baby? Play one of these songs for crying babies. Bonus: These lullabies are worthy of your own playlists, too.

 Baby’s little feet in the eveningtime

-Download Your Free Checklist (With Bonus Songs!)
+Download Your Free Checklist (With Bonus Songs for Crying Babies!)

 - Download the free checklist.
 You’ll get the printable, plus join my weekly newsletter!
 Just click here to download and subscribe.